lawder History, Family Crest & Coats of Arms

 The surname lawder was first found in Berwickshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the lawder family
+Early History of the lawder family

 This web page shows only a small excerpt of our lawder research.
 Another 123 words (9 lines of text) covering the years 1057, 1516, 1311, 1297, 1298, 1611, 1646 and 1772 are included under the topic Early lawder History in all our PDF Extended History products and printed products wherever possible.